saucelabs/sauce-docs/docs/mobile-apps/automated-testing/flutter/flutter-integration-testing-android.md

       flutter_test:
          sdk: flutter
    ```
 3. Create an instrumentation test file in your application’s `android/app/src/androidTest/java/com/example/myapp` directory.
-Replace `com, example,` and `myapp` with the values from your app’s package name.
+Replace `com, example,` and `myApp` with the values from your app’s package name.

    Then, name this test file as `MainActivityTest.java` or another name of your choice.
     ```java